 Twin antennae allowed Escort engineers to ease the microprocessor's workload, allowing it to do a more efficient job at spotting radar, a task at which the Redline is without peer.
-In an interview with MSN.com's Eric Sofge, I mentioned that performance like this pays a big dividend when you're facing the rolling radars common everywhere west of the Alleghenies..
+In an interview with MSN.com's Eric Sofge, we mentioned that performance like this pays a big dividend when you're facing the rolling radars common everywhere west of the Alleghenies..

 The Redline does not have GPS and its mission statement is entirely different from that of the Escort Passport Max, the Escort Passport 9500ix or latter's electronic twin, the BEL (Beltronics) Pro 500.
 Among windshield-mounted models, these are the best in the business at eliminating nuisance signals that cause false alarms; they're equally adept at warning of red light and speed cameras.

 Although highly sensitive, the Escort Redline showed good resistance to false alarms.
 Only two of the GPS-enabled models did better.|

 Escort targets the sophisticated road warrior with the Redline.
 To illustrate that mission, note the matte-black hue of its housing, the lack of brightwork and a near absence of graphics on top.
 It won't catch the eye on a store shelf like some detectors, but neither will it annoy the driver from reflections cast onto the windshield during sunny days.